Accused stalker of Apple CEO Tim Cook agrees to stay away

 Choi, 45, declined to comment after the hearing while angrily waving off two reporters taking her picture outside the courthouse.
 An Apple lawyer also declined to discuss the stipulation.

-The agreement requires Choi to refrain from coming within 200 yards of Cook during the next three years, and prohibits her from attempting to communicate with him through any electronic means, including on Twitter accounts or emails.
+The court order requires Choi to refrain from coming within 200 yards of Cook during the next three years, and prohibits her from attempting to communicate with him through any electronic means, including on Twitter accounts or emails.
+If she violates the terms, Choi could face criminal charges and potentially imprisoned.

 The bizarre case traces back to late 2020 when Choi began emailing Cook begging him to have sex with her and attaching images of handguns that she insisted he had made her buy, according to evidence that Apple submitted to obtain a temporary restraining order against her in January.
 Those documents also revealed Choi had set up a series of bogus companies trying to connect her to Cook, sometimes listing an Apple office as the headquarters.